riyachandarana/Empirical-Project-2026/README.md

 ### Evidence from US labour markets

 ## Research Question
-To what extent is occupation level AI exposure associated with wages in the US labour market, after accounting for skill differences?
-What does this imply about whether AI complements or subsitutes labour?
+To what extent is occupation-level AI exposure associated with wages in the US labour market, after accounting for skill differences?
+What does this imply about whether AI complements or substitutes labour?

 ## Overview

 Recent advances in AI are expected to reshape labour markets, but their impacts may differ across occupations depending on task content.
-This project examines whether occupations with higher exposure to AI exhibit different wage levels, employment patters and labour demand.
+This project examines whether occupations with higher exposure to AI exhibit different wage levels, employment patterns and labour demand.

 The analysis combines an occupation-level AI exposure index with US labour market data from the Bureau of Labor Statistics and education requirements from the National Employment Matrix.
 The empirical approach is cross-sectional and focuses on identifying associations rather than causal effects.